For those with an eye for art and design, Mexico City is one of the world’s great cultural capitals.

 Frida Kahlo & Diego Rivera

 Begin with the icons of Mexican Art.
 In the colourful neighbourhood of Coyoacán, Casa Azul offers an intimate glimpse into the world of Frida Kahlo.
-This cobalt-blue house, where Kahlo was born and later lived with Diego Rivera, is both a museum and a deeply personal space.
-The walls are lined with her paintings, vibrant and raw, and the rooms are filled with her personal belongings, from traditional Tehuana dresses to her paints and brushes.
-Above her bed, an installation of butterflies by Noguchi hovers – later immortalised in a Patti Smith poem.
+Her famous cobalt-blue house, where she was born and later lived with Diego Rivera, is a deeply intimate space.
+Her paintings line the walls, and the rooms are filled with her personal belongings: traditional Tehuana dresses, paints, brushes.
+Above her bed hovers an installation of butterflies by Noguchi, later immortalised in a Patti Smith poem.

-A short drive away, Diego Rivera’s Museo Anahuacalli reveals his lifelong fascination with Mexico’s pre-Hispanic heritage.
+A short drive away lies Diego Rivera’s Museo Anahuacalli, an insight into his lifelong fascination with Mexico’s pre-Hispanic heritage.
 Designed by Rivera himself, the museum is built from volcanic stone.
-Inside, the collection features over 50,000 pieces of pre-Hispanic art that Rivera collected throughout his life.
+Inside are over 50,000 pieces of pre-Hispanic art that Rivera collected throughout his life.

-The Museo Dolores Olmedo, meanwhile, centres around the formidable collection of businesswoman Dolores Olmedo, a patron of both Kahlo and Rivera.
-It includes paintings, sculptures and traditional objects, as well as a celebrated series of Frida’s works, among them The Broken Column.
+In Xochimilco, the Museo Dolores Olmedo centres around the extraordinary collection of businesswoman Dolores Olmedo, a patron of both Kahlo and Rivera.
+It counts paintings, sculptures and an array of traditional objects, as well as a celebrated series of Frida’s works – among them The Broken Column.

 Art Museums

-Chapultepec Park, the city’s green lung, is home to several institutions.
-The Museo de Arte Moderno presents 20th-century masters, including Kahlo’s Two Fridas and works by Leonora Carrington and Remedios Varo.
+Chapultepec Park, the city’s green lung, is home to the Museo de Arte Moderno – filled with 20th-century masters, including Kahlo’s Two Fridas and works by Leonora Carrington and Remedios Varo.
 Next door, the Museo Tamayo, founded by artist Rufino Tamayo, is Mexico City’s hub for contemporary art.
 Its exhibitions bring together international figures such as Barbara Hepworth and Georgia O’Keeffe with Latin American innovators like Fernanda Laguna and Virginia Jaramillo.

-Across town, the Museo Soumaya, built by billionaire Carlos Slim and clad in shimmering aluminium tiles, houses a sprawling collection ranging from Old Masters to Rodin.
-Facing it across the plaza, David Chipperfield’s Museo Jumex holds one of Latin America’s largest private contemporary art collections, with rotating exhibitions that feature works by Mexican and international artists.
+Across town, the Museo Soumaya, built by billionaire Carlos Slim and clad in shimmering aluminium tiles, houses a collection ranging from Old Masters to Rodin.
+Facing it across the plaza, David Chipperfield’s Museo Jumex holds one of Latin America’s largest private contemporary art collections, with rotating exhibitions of works by Mexican and international artists.

 Going further back, the Museo Nacional de Antropología is perhaps Mexico’s most important museum, and one of the greatest of its kind worldwide.
 The collection spans thousands of years, from Olmec jade masks to Maya stelae and the monumental Aztec Sun Stone.
 Plan a few hours here at minimum; many visitors return more than once.